aquarium and pond answers, information, articles, resources

 "When you get a group of fry or brood, keeping them in their own grow out tank for about a month.
 During this time as you feed fry foods, watch the group to see who's getting the most of the foods.
 Even at that early age, I've seen a tendency which I think is noted in other forums, that males will even be aggressive for food as early as the first few days when released.
 After about one month of this, you can take a brood of say about 20, and the ones that have already grown out larger then the others, you have about a 75-80% chance, those are males.
 While I've seen on some occasions, females grow rather large early on, I find this has great accuracy when comparing the first and second months of age."

-See this article from Jon V:
+See this article from Jon V from Everything Aquatic:

 For more about sexing cichlids (from Ron Coleman’s Cichlid Research Site):